MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/overview.md

 ---
-title: Test and Experience Overview
+title: Test and experience overview
-description: Overview of how to test and experience your application on a device.
+nav_order: 3
 ---

-# Testing and experiencing overview
+# Test and experience overview

 Now that you have a Unity project with MRTK3, there are several means to test and experience your application.